Mehcanic/project-3-backend/README.md

     }
     ```

-10. At this point I have created rest of the controllers and routes for the application.

 ## Challenges

-- This was my first project backend project using MongoDB, Mongoose and ExpressJS.
-There was a lot of new information to get comfortable with to understand how the create controllers for the application.
+- This was my first back-end project using MongoDB, Mongoose and ExpressJS.
+There was a lot of new information to get comfortable with to understand how to create controllers for the application.
 - Making the removeFromBasket() controller for the user was a big headache.
-I spend a lot of time on it and I am still not happy with the result.
-I would like to improve it in the future.
+I spent a lot of time on it and I was struggling to understand how it works.
+Later, I realised that it was because I was too focused on my initial approach to this function.
+When I gave myself some time off from it, all pieces went into the right places and the function started to work as I intended to make it:

+    ```javascript
+      export async function removeFromBasket(req: Request, res: Response) {
+      try {
+        const user = await Users.findById(req.params.userId)
+        if(!user) {
+          return res.send({ message: "Customer not found" }) }
+        const basketItem = await Products.findById(req.params.productId)
+        console.log(basketItem)
+        const removeProduct = await Users.findByIdAndUpdate({
+          _id: user,
+          basket: {
+            $elemMatch: {
+              _id: req.params.productId
+            }
+          }
+        }, {
+          $pull: {
+            _id: req.params.productId
+          }
+        })
+        res.send({ message: `Removed product: "${basketItem}.`})
+      } catch (error) {
+        console.log(error)
+        res.send({ message: "There was an error when removing the product from the basket!" }) }
+    }
+    ```

 ## Wins

-Writing simple but functioning CRUD application was a big win for me.
-I am happy that I managed to create, and more important understand the way the application works.
+Writing a simple but functioning CRUD application was a big win for me.
+I am happy that I managed to create, and more importantly, understand the way the application works.
 The user controllers for the basket aren't perfect but they are working.
 I am happy that I managed to create the removeFromBasket() controller.
 It was a big win for me.

+## Key learnings

+I think I have two major takeaways from this project.
+The first one is that working on the project in a group is way more efficient and fun.
+We can help each other out any time and not feel so overwhelmed by the task.
+When I was stuck on the seed file and Rob needed a break from the front-end, he came and helped me to write the signup and login controllers.

+The second learning is that when I struggled with the code at any point, giving myself a break from this part of the project was really important.
+When I needed a break from something, I started to work on front-end or validation for the models.
+It gave my mind some breathing room and after a few hours, I could take a look at the problem from a different perspective.

 ## Future improvements

-- I’m currently working on fixing the removeFromBasket() controller as it’s not functioning as intended.
-I’ve identified a few issues that I’m addressing and I’ll keep you updated on my progress.
+- ’m currently working on fixing the removeFromBasket() controller as it’s not functioning as intended.
+I’ve identified a few issues I’m addressing and will keep you updated on my progress.
 - I’m planning to create a separate basket model as having it inside the user model is not an optimal solution.
 I’d like to have a basket inside a basket model instead.
-This will help us keep our code organized and make it easier to maintain in the long run.
+This will help us keep our code organised and make it easier to maintain in the long run.